intel/neural-compressor/docs/dataset.md

 ## Builtin dataset support list

 LPOT supports builtin dataloader on popular industry dataset.
-Pleaes refer to 'examples/helloworld/tf_example1' about how to config a builtin dataloader.
+Please refer to 'examples/helloworld/tf_example1' about how to config a builtin dataloader.

 #### TensorFlow